alexerlandsson/launchpad-scss/README.md

 It is a well tested architecture that works in projects of any size, from small single-page applications to large enterprise e-commerce.

+> __Looking for a component library?__ [🚀 Rocket SCSS](https://github.com/alexerlandsson/rocket-scss) is a minimal component libary built on _Launchpad SCSS_ used to make the the start of a new project skyrocket.

 ## Methodology

 The design of this boilerplate is based on the _CSS_ mothodology **BEM**.